PRUNING ROSES

 Pruning Standard Roses

 In early spring, you want to prune to shape the head, removing dead or crossing branches to encourage a compact, blooming head.
 A well pruned standard rose blooms vibrantly and maintains its elegant shape.
 Aim to keep roughly four to six well-placed main branches that form the desired shape.
 Remove suckers growing from below the graft.
 Thin out weak growth to direct energy to stronger stems.
 Cut out dead, damaged, or diseased wood.
 Shape the plant to maintain its standard form.
 Make clean cuts at a 45-degree angle above outward-facing buds.
+Clean up debris and any diseased leaves or branches.
+Do not place in compost pile as an diseased material will transfer to other plants.
+Incinerate or put in garbage.

 I have included below several videos showing the technique.